 International Pulsar Timing Array (IPTA)

-I have been an Assistant Professor in the Department of Physics at Hillsdale College since the Fall of 2015.
+I have been an assistant professor in the Physics Department at Hillsdale College since the Fall of 2015.
 I have a background teaching physics and astronomy at liberal arts colleges.
 My life as a researcher has taken me to a variety of institutions, including Johns Hopkins University, the Space Telescope Science Institute, Oberlin College, and Cornell University.

 I see teaching at Hillsdale as the near-ideal* for both the professor and the student.
 Hillsdale is a place where all the bad stereotypes of college students evaporate.
 Upon my first visit, and ever since, I have been impressed by the character, seriousness, and insightful nature of my students.
 After all, as John Henry Newman discussed at length in The Idea of a University, forming a mature and healthy mind and conscience is the original purpose of higher education.